 10% of Overall Score

-The best payroll software for nonprofits includes simple HR tools, such as online onboarding, new hire reporting, and employee benefits.
+The best payroll software for nonprofits includes basic HR tools, such as online onboarding, new hire reporting, and employee benefits.
 Self-service portals that allow your team to manage their information also hold a huge value.
-ADP Run and Paycor both earned a perfect score for their robust HR solutions.

 5% of Overall Score